Stefano Olivato

+Stefano Olivato (born 1962) is an Italian bass and chromatic harmonica player.

+Biography

-Stefano Olivato is an Italian bass and chromatic harmonica player.
-He was born in Venice in 1962.
-He started playing guitar and around 16 years old he switched to the bass guitar.
+Olivato was born in Venice in 1962.
+He started off playing guitar, before switching to the bass guitar at around 16 years old.

-In 1991 he participated in the 2nd edition of the Festival di Sanscemo with the song Nobili.
+In 1991 he participated in the second edition of the Festival di Sanscemo with the song "Nobili".

-Today he is well known for playing with many important artists as Angelo Branduardi, Dizzy Gillespie, Joe Diorio, Adam Holzman, Airto Moreira, Amii Stewart, Enzo Jannacci, Patty Pravo, Ornella Vanoni, Claudio Lolli, Alessandro Safina, and many others.

-In 2010 he won the first "Città di Mestre" contest as Artist of the Year for his artistic and musical activity.
-He is the first Italian musician to play chromatic harmonica with both pop artist, jazz and classical theatres.

-Since 2005 he has been in tour in Italy and in Europe with Angelo Branduardi.

-Stefano Olivato is the conductor of the Orchestra popolare di Venezia, which plays venetian popular music; in October 2001 they played at Carnegie Hall in New York City.
+Stefano Olivato is the conductor of the Orchestra popolare di Venezia, which plays Venetian popular music; in October 2001 they played at Carnegie Hall in New York City.
+Since 2005 he has been on tour in Italy and around Europe with Angelo Branduardi.